Gallagh Man: Cause of death

+Elements of his burial indicate he did not die from natural causes.
+The body was pinned down by stakes, and a withy hoop was found wrapped around his throat.

 The withy hoop around his neck may have been part of a spancel for restraining animals.
-It was probably used as a garrotte to strangle him, perhaps during a ritual involving human sacrifice.
-Given that most of such bodies from this period are young males aged 25 to 40 years old, and like many of these victims, his hair had been closely cropped.
+It was probably used as a garrotte to strangle him, perhaps during a ritual involving human sacrifice, given that most of such bodies from this period are young males aged 25 to 40 years old, and like many of these victims, his hair had been closely cropped.

 It is also possible that he was simply murdered or executed as a criminal.
 However, the willow rope strongly suggests ritual sacrifice; they are often mentioned for this purpose in early Irish mythological stories such as the Táin Bó Cúailnge.

-Condition

-The body was fastened to the end of the 10 ft deep grave by two pointed wooden stakes which appear to have been placed so that either the body would not rise to the surface, or that the victim's soul would not escape.
-Osteological analysis suggests the man was in his early 20s when he died.
-His teeth, long dark-reddish hair and beard were well preserved.
+Exhibition